seandavidreed/seandavidreed.github.io/my_collections/_posts/2025-05-20-a-bash-script-for-jekyll-development.md

 In my case, I keep a separate file **~/.bash_aliases** that links to the **~/.bashrc** file.

-Since my script runs as a shell function, if I used *exit* statements, the whole shell will close.
-Instead, I use *return* statements, which only affect the running of the shell function.
+Since my script runs as a shell function, if I used *exit* statements, the whole shell would close.
+Instead, I used *return* statements, which only affect the running of the shell function.

 ## That's It